 That’s the question a lot of Americans appear to be asking themselves.
-Data from Google GOOGL, -0.03% underscore the concerns that many people have about the state of the market.
+Data from Google GOOGL,

 Searches for the phrase, “When is the housing market going to crash,” are up 2,450% over the past month.
 Similarly, Americans are searching in droves for explanations about why the housing market is so hot and why home prices are rising, Google reported.

 Americans’ concerns are perhaps a natural by-product of today’s extremely competitive market, economists said.
-“If we see prices rising as quickly as we have, for some people it might spark some memories of the last time around,” Matthew Speakman, an economist with Zillow ZG, +4.07% Z, +4.54%, said.
+“If we see prices rising as quickly as we have, for some people it might spark some memories of the last time around,” Matthew Speakman, an economist with Zillow ZG,

 For some, today’s real-estate market might feel eerily similar to the market conditions that preceded the Great Recession.
 Given that the last housing boom triggered a global economic meltdown, these concerns are certainly understandable.
 But housing experts argue that Americans don’t need to get themselves too worked up — yet.

 “We’re not going to see a crash in the housing market, but we are expecting some cooling on the really unsustainable growth rates that we saw, particularly in 2020,” said Robert Dietz, chief economist at the National Association of Home Builders.
 “When home prices are growing faster than incomes, ultimately that is an unsustainable trend.”